Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With a population of 94,919, 37,424 total housing units (homes and apartments), and a median house value of $207,542, Spokane Valley real estate prices are well above average cost compared to national prices.
+With 101,060 people, 40,129 houses or apartments, and a median cost of homes of $274,455, Spokane Valley real estate prices are well above average cost compared to national prices.

 Importantly, NeighborhoodScout’s exclusive research found that Spokane Valley's housing market shows one of the <a href="/blog/highest-appreciating-cities">top real estate appreciation rates in the U.S.A.</a> in the latest quarter, which may signal the city’s near-future real estate investment strength.